omololevy/GitSearch-Quotes/README.md

 ## Behaviour Driven Development

-1. displays github info of a user when user name is entered
+1. Displays GitHub info of a user when user name is entered
-   - INPUT:"user name entered"
+   - INPUT: "user name entered"
-   - OUTPUT:Github information of a user
+   - OUTPUT: "Displays User Details"
-2. displays all repositories of a user when show repositories button is pressed
+2. Displays all repositories of a user when show repositories button is pressed
-   - INPUT:"Show repositories button pressed
+   - INPUT: "Show repositories button pressed
-   - OUTPUT:"All Github repositories of a user appear"
+   - OUTPUT: "Displays User Repo Details"
-3. displays an error message if you leave the name input field blank
+3. Displays an error message if you leave the name input field blank
-   - INPUT:" "
+   - INPUT: " "
-   - OUTPUT:"Name is required"
+   - OUTPUT: "Name's required"
-4. displays an error message if you leave the repo name input field blank
+4. Displays an error message if you leave the repo name input field blank
-   - INPUT:" "
+   - INPUT: " "
-   - OUTPUT:"Repo Name is required"
+   - OUTPUT: "Repo Name is required"
-5. displays an error message if the user name entered couldn't be found
+5. Displays an error message if the user name entered couldn't be found
-   - INPUT:"name "
+   - INPUT: "username"
-   - OUTPUT:"User with this name doesnot exist"
+   - OUTPUT: "User Doesn't Exist"
-6. displays an error message if the repo name entered couldn't be found
+6. Displays an error message if the repo name entered couldn't be found
-   - INPUT:"repo name"
+   - INPUT: "repository"
-   - OUTPUT:"Repository of this name doesn't exist"
+   - OUTPUT: "Repository Doesn't Exist"

 ## Development